Venafi/terraform-provider-venafi/README.md

 ### Download and install the Venafi provider plugin

-Go to [releases](https://github.com/Venafi/terraform-provider-venafi/releases) and select the latest zip package for your operating system.
-Then install by unzipping the package to a directory in your $PATH.
+Go to [releases](https://github.com/Venafi/terraform-provider-venafi/releases) and select the latest package for your operating system.
+Then install by downloading the package to a directory in your $PATH.

+For more information about installing third party plugins please look into official documentation - https://www.terraform.io/docs/configuration/providers.html#third-party-plugins

 ### Define the Venafi provider